"Preparing your Immunity for a Vaccine is Like Stretching before a Run."

 Nearly half of all Americans get the flu vaccine every year, and almost everyone gets many more vaccines over their lifetime.(2) In the last century, vaccines have helped mostly or completely eradicate countless viruses and diseases like polio, measles and chickenpox.
 When you‘re going out in the rain, you know to wear boots and carry an umbrella and if you’re going to exercise...you stretch.
 Yet, we’re given very little direction on how to properly prepare our body and immune system for vaccines.

 When Dr. Evan Floreani was a practicing Internist and Hematologist in Chicago, he would insist that his family were healthy before vaccinations.
 He recommended a specific nutritional regimen rich in Vitamin A, D, C, Zinc, Selenium, essential Amino Acids and Probiotics.
 Like so many other healthcare professionals, Dr. Floreani would assess his patients energy and overall health before administering a vaccine.
 The CDC, NIH and most physicians would likely agree that vaccines work best when administered to someone with a healthy immune system.
-Today, many studies have shown this to be the case but it’s still not widely discussed among healthcare professionals, until now.
+Today, many studies have shown this to be the case but it’s still not widely discussed among healthcare professionals.

 Our immune system is like our internal warrior that protects us from viruses and disease.
 Vaccines help arm our immune system and identify the right enemies to "search and destroy".
 While vaccines aren’t silver bullets, they do provide our immune systems with a blueprint of sorts that makes it much easier for our immune system to identify and respond to threats.